BenMcLean/RhythmReplugged/docs/ARCHITECTURE.md

 ## Goals

 - Keep the gameplay and song browser logic independent from SDL, native filesystem APIs, and OS-specific services.
+- Keep presentation code separate from both gameplay rules and platform glue so the UI can change without rewriting the core.
 - Shape the top-level lifecycle around libretro concepts early so a future libretro frontend remains practical.
 - Preserve a standalone host with tighter control over rendering and low-latency audio than a libretro frontend can guarantee.
 - Keep the current prototype scope small: folder-based song selection plus a multitrack playback prototype for `song.ogg` and `guitar.ogg`.

 ## Top-Level Split

-The project is divided into three layers:
+The source tree under `src/` is divided into four layers:

 1. `libretro_contract`
    Project-owned interfaces and data types that keep the core compatible with a future libretro host without pretending every abstraction is the libretro ABI.